 Locking your door is easy but can be tricky the first time.
 I have a video showing you how to do it, plus tips and tricks for leaving your room.

-Keep in mind that room doors can only be locked from the inside.
+Please remember that you can only lock doors from the inside.

 Navigating the train

-Sleeper cars are next to the dining car for most trains, followed by the cafe or sightseer lounge.
+Sleeper cars are next to the dining car for most trains, followed by the café/sightseer lounge.
 However, there are exceptions, such as the Empire Builder’s 27/28 section, which has the sleeper cars at the end of the train, and the Boston sections 448/449 of the Lake Shore Limited.

-Keep track of how many cars you are from the dining car to avoid getting in the wrong car.
+Keep track of how many cars are in the dining car to avoid getting in the wrong car.
 Even seasoned travelers can experience this.

 With Superliner trains, keep two things in mind.
-To move between cars, you need to be on the upper level, and if you want to board or disembark from the train, you need to be on the lower level.
+You need to be on the upper level to move between cars, and you need to be on the lower level to board or disembark from the train.

 There is one restroom on the upper level and several downstairs near the shower.
 All bedrooms are on the upper level.
 In most cases, to explore the train or visit a dining car, you exit your room, turn left, and remember that you may need to walk through one or more cars.